Example face detection results from this project. We're intentionally trying to foil the face detector in this photo.

 - Your classifiers, especially if they are trained with large amounts of negative data, may "underdetect" because of an overly conservative threshold.
 You can lower the thresholds on your classifiers to improve your average precision.
 The precision-recall metric does not penalize a detector for producing false positives, as long as those false positives have lower confidence than true positives.
 For example, an otherwise accurate detector might only achieve 50% recall on the test set with 1000 detections.
 If you lower the threshold for a positive detection to achieve 70% recall with 5000 detections your average precision will increase, even though you are returning mostly false positives.

 - The Viola-Jones algorithm achieves an average precision of 0.895* on the CMU+MIT test set based on the numbers in Table 3 of the paper (This number may be slightly off because Table 3 doesn't fully specify the precision-recall curve, because the overlap criteria for VJ might not match our overlap criteria, and because the test sets might be slightly different -- VJ says the test set contains 507 faces, whereas we count 511 faces).
 You can beat this number, although you may need to run the detector at very small step sizes and scales.
+We have achieved Average Precions around .93.

-Students effectively demonstrate how not to be seen by a robot.
+The 2011 class effectively demonstrate how not to be seen by a robot.